Buckingham Palace Garden: London's exclusive royal oasis

 London's best-kept secret?
 Buckingham Palace Garden!
-Stretching over 39 acres, it's a royal haven with 1,000 trees, wildflowers, and a sparkling lake.
-From hosting regal parties to sheltering rare birds, this garden blends historic elegance with vibrant nature, making it the ultimate escape for the British monarch—and a dream for any visitor.
+Stretching over 39 acres, it's a royal haven with trees, wildflowers, and a sparkling lake.
+With over 1,000 trees, 325 wild plant species, and 30 types of birds calling it home, the gardens are bursting with wildlife everywhere you look.
+From hosting regal parties to sheltering rare birds, this garden blends elegance with nature, making it the ultimate escape for the British monarch—and a dream for any visitor.

 Buckingham Palace Gardens and flowers in it